-LOCAL CONDITIONS The City Council makes the following findings regarding local climatic, geological, topographical, and environmental conditions related to the local amendments to the 2019 California Energy Code described in Section 2 below:
+The City Council makes the following findings regarding local climatic, geological, topographical, and environmental conditions related to the local amendments to the 2022 California Green Buildings Standard Code described in Section 2 below:

-- a.
-Climatic: The City is located in Climate Zone 3 in the 2019 Edition of the California Energy Code.
+a.
+Climatic: The City is located in Climate Zone 3 in the 2022 Edition of the California Energy Code.
 Climate Zone 3 incorporates mostly coastal communities from Marin County to southern Monterey County including San Francisco.
 Alameda is already experiencing the repercussions of excessive greenhouse gas emissions including increased temperatures and more extreme weather events, decreased precipitation, and impacts of increased wildfire risk.
-From 2012 to 2017, Alameda, like the rest of the State, experienced one of the worst droughts on record.
-In addition, Alameda, along with other jurisdictions in the region and the State of California, experienced the negative impacts of several of the most destructive wildfires in California history in 2020.
-These climatic conditions, along with the greenhouse emissions generated from structures in both the residential and nonresidential sectors, led to severe environmental impacts and accordingly require Alameda to exceed the energy standards for building construction established in the 2019 Edition of the California Buildings Standards Code.
+The longest duration of drought in California lasted 376 weeks beginning on December 27, 2011, and ending on March 5th, 2019.
+Alameda, like the rest of the State, continues to experience abnormal drought conditions.
+In addition, Alameda, along with other jurisdictions in the region and the State of California, experienced the negative impacts of several of the most destructive wildfires in California history in 2020 and 2021.
+These climatic conditions, along with the greenhouse emissions generated from structures in both the residential and non-residential sectors, led to severe environmental impacts and accordingly require Alameda to exceed the energy standards for building construction established in the 2022 Edition of the California Buildings Standards Code.
 The City Council also adopted a Climate Action and Resiliency Plan that has a goal of reducing greenhouse gas emissions 50% below 2005 levels by 2030.
-In order to make progress in achieving and/or maintain this goal, the City needs to adopt policies and regulations that reduce the use of fossil fuels that contribute to climate change, such as natural gas in buildings, in new development.
+In order to make progress in achieving this goal, the City needs to adopt policies and regulations that reduce the use of fossil fuels that contribute to climate change, such as natural gas in buildings, in new development.
 Human activities, such as burning natural gas to heat buildings, releases greenhouse gases into the atmosphere and causes an overall increase in global average temperature.
-These conditions contribute to sea level rise and persistent, seemingly omnipresent wildfires, affecting the City's shoreline and infrastructure, in addition to the health of its residents, which Alameda is particularly vulnerable to as an island community abutting the San Francisco Bay. - b.
+These conditions contribute to sea level rise and persistent, seemingly omnipresent wildfires, affecting the City's shoreline and infrastructure, in addition to the health of its residents, which Alameda is particularly vulnerable to as an island community abutting the San Francisco Bay.
+Alameda Municipal Power provides 100% clean energy, allowing all-electric buildings to be carbon free in their operations.

+- b.
 Seismic/Geologic: Alameda is subject to earthquake hazard caused by its proximity to both the Hayward and San Andreas faults.
 Both of these faults are considered active faults which may rupture at any time.
 The USGS estimates that an earthquake greater than magnitude 6.7 has a 72 percent chance of occurring in the Bay Area before 2043.
 An earthquake on one of these faults will likely result in widespread liquefaction damaging buildings and buried infrastructure.
 Reducing the reliance on natural gas in new construction will decrease the risk of fires when gas lines rupture and break or gas appliances topple in earthquakes.
-Restoring full natural gas service following a major earthquake may take up to six months, compared to about two weeks for electricity.1

-- c.
-Topographic: The City of Alameda is a low-lying island in the San Francisco Bay, resulting in high groundwater table, particularly during winter storms, which can damage buried infrastructure. - d.
+Restoring full natural gas service following a major earthquake may take up to six months, compared to about two weeks for electricity.1 - c.
+Topographic: The City of Alameda is a low-lying island in the San Francisco Bay, with a rising groundwater table associated with sea level rise which can cause flooding and damage buried infrastructure. - d.
 Geographic: The City of Alameda is an island community with access dependent upon bridges and underwater tubes that could make access in the event of a disaster a challenge.